oicr-gsi/shesmu/language.md

 same key.
 Each collector can have `Where` filters that limit the collected data.
 Optionally, a `Where` filter can be applied to all the collectors by providing _condition_.

+When doing left join, there will likely be collisions between many variables, including all the signatures.
+While it is possible to reshape the data to avoid this conflict, the `Prefix` option allows renaming the joined data rather than the source data.

 This reshapes the data.